adamisntdead/notes/Irish/Composition/Leagan Amach - Litir.md

 - Abhaile?
 (When did/will you go home)
 - Cad a dhéanfaidh tú?
 What will you do (activitied there or what will you do at home)

+## Críoch

+Bheul, caithfidh mé imeacht anois.
+Tá mé ag dul amach le mo chlann.
+Abair le don chlann go raibh mé ag chuir a dtuairisce.
+Scríobh chugam le casadh an phoist.
+Táim ag tnúth go mór le do litir.

+**Translation**: Well I have to go now.
+I am going out with my family.
+Tell your family I was asking for them.
+Write to me soon.

+**Note**: If you are writing to your family, change 'dul amach le mo chlann' to something like 'dul amach le mo chairde'.
+You may also have to change 'don chlann' to 'gach duine'.